Become an informed Catholic. Click here to join the fight.

-Speaking to Church Militant, renowned Islamic historian Robert Spencer stressed that the conversion of Hagia Sophia and now the Chora Church into mosques demonstrated the "signal failure" of Pope Francis' pact with the world's highest-ranking Sunni Muslim leader Ahmad al-Tayyeb.
+Speaking to Church Militant, renowned Islamic historian Robert Spencer stressed that the conversion of Hagia Sophia and now the Chora Church into mosques demonstrated the "signal failure" of Pope Francis' pact with the world's highest-ranking Sunni Muslim leader Ahmed al-Tayyeb.

 "Anyone could have predicted this monumental fiasco from the moment Pope Francis and al-Tayyeb signed the deal in February 2019," Spencer asserted.